Maundu-Anthony/gopark_safaris/WEBSITE_README.md

-# Go Park Safaris Website
+# GoPark Safaris Website

-A professional single-page application (SPA) for Go Park Safaris built with React and Tailwind CSS.
+A professional single-page application (SPA) for GoPark Safaris built with React and Tailwind CSS.

 ## Project Structure